harivamsikandregula-lab/OptiResume/README.md

-# OptiResumeume — AI Resume Tailor
+# OptiResume — AI Resume Tailor

 Instantly tailor your resume to any job description using AI.
 OptiResume uses Gemma AI to generate ATS-optimized, LaTeX-formatted resumes that stand out to recruiters.